namoscato/amoscato-client/content/journal/christmas-caching.md

 +++
 date = "2014-05-31T15:02:16-04:00"
 title = "Christmas Caching"
-description = "An explanation of a caching optimization for my personal site."
+summary = "An explanation of a caching optimization for my personal site."
 +++

 When I redesigned my site this past summer, I cut some corners.
 I think I ended up running out of time, and I really pushed to get the site up before I went back to school.
 With that said, I had ignored some implementation considerations when the site was first launched.
 Most notable, I neglected to cache data from third party services such as Twitter, Last.fm, Foodspotting, YouTube and Vimeo.